SimonRafferty/Mach4-Serial-Pendant/README.md

 # Mach4-Serial-Pendant
 CNC Control Pendant for Mach4, connected through USB Serial ​There are surprisingly few Pendants (CNC Machine, remote controls) for Mach4 and even fewer DIY projects.
-In fact, the only one I found is on Instructables here: https://www.instructables.com/id/Mach4-Pendant/
+Pretty much the only one I found is on Instructables here: https://www.instructables.com/id/Mach4-Pendant/

-While that one looks good - it doesn't fully work.
-The method they've used to send data to Mach4 does not allow any return data.
-None of the common ways to interface them does - but I had an idea!
+While it looks OK - it doesn't fully work.
+The method they've used to send data to Mach4 (Keystroke Injection) does not allow any return data.

 This Pendant just plugs into a USB port.
 It uses an Arduino Nano which the PC recognises as a Serial device.
 It sends & receives the Pendant data to a script running inside Mach4.